CP24 Breakfast

-CP24 Breakfast is a Canadian morning television news show that airs on CP24 (Toronto's 24-hour local television news service) weekdays from 6:00 a.m. to 10:00 a.m. as of June 2024.
+CP24 Breakfast is a Canadian morning television news show that airs on CP24 (a local 24-hour television news service in Toronto) weekdays from 6:00 a.m. to 10:00 a.m. as of June 2024.

 The weekday edition is anchored by Nick Dixon and Jennifer Hsiung.
 Bill Coulter is the meteorologist, and Jee-Yun Lee is the remote and Live Eye Host.
 Various staff make transit and traffic announcements.
 The show formerly had a separate host position which was eliminated following the retirement of George Lagogianes.